Kotlin/dokka/plugins/gfm/README.md

 # GFM plugin

-`GFM` plugin adds the ability to generate documentation in `GitHub flavoured Markdown` format.
+`GFM` plugin adds the ability to generate documentation in `GitHub Flavoured Markdown` format.
 It supports both multimodule and multiplatform projects.

 GFM plugin is shipped together with Dokka Gradle Plugin, so you can start using it